Chinese diaspora in France: Communal relations

-Despite being of the same ethnic group, the Chinese community in France is divided between the linguistic and migrant groups mentioned above.
-Community organizations serve their target migrant group specifically rather than the Chinese population as a whole.
-While the Dongbei community has recently participated with Wenzhou community groups and many members have settled in Wenzhou Chinese areas, Chinese from Indochina still rarely interact with their peer groups from mainland China.
+The Chinese community in France is divided between the linguistic and migrant groups mentioned above.
+Hometown associations serve their target migrant group specifically rather than the Chinese population as a whole.
+While the Dongbei community has recently participated with Wenzhou hometown associations and many members have settled in Wenzhou Chinese areas, Chinese from Indochina still rarely interact with their peer groups from mainland China.

 This division of the Chinese community in France is rooted in history, the level of assimilation among groups, and to a lesser extent, politics.
 While Chinese from Indochina arrived in France largely as Vietnam War refugees, Wenzhounese and Dongbei migrants came for economic purposes, with some having an initial intent to return to China after a few years.
 Although the Wenzhounese form the oldest Chinese group in France, they are the least assimilated, largely staying within their communities and interacting with the French populace chiefly through business and among the younger generation, education.
 Due to their origins from China, as well as language barriers, Dongbei migrants have favored associating with the Wenzhounese community rather than the Indochinese one.

 In contrast, the generation of immigrants among Chinese from former French Indochina integrated quickly, establishing itself into French society within a short period of time.
 Chinese from Indochina often share negative French views of mainland Chinese groups, being critical of their rather closed communities and poor French abilities among established immigrants.
 In fact, a vast majority of community members usually associate themselves with the Vietnamese, Laotian or Cambodian populations in France (depending on their country of origin) instead.